hpcleuven/VscDocumentation/source/access/vnc_support.rst

       On the UAntwerp clusters, TurboVNC is supported on all regular login nodes (without OpenGL support) and on the visualization node of Leibniz (with OpenGL support through VirtualGL).
-See the page ":ref:`Remote visualization UAntwerp`" for instructions.
+      See the page :ref:`Remote visualization UAntwerp` for instructions.

    .. tab-item:: VUB